Home

 When base metal prices are low, few companies can raise money to explore for minerals.
 Under these conditions, many of the existing mines shut down because it costs more to produce the base metal than it can be sold for.
 As the supply of material slowly decreases, the base metal price starts to increase.
 Commodity charts are an ideal way to spot a change in the trend of a number of commodities.

-Shown below are short and long term commodity charts of four base metals.
+Shown below are one year commodity charts of copper, nickel, aluminum and zinc.
 If you review these charts on a monthly or quarterly basis you should be better prepared to trade stocks that are related to these metals.

 Using the information in commodity charts to trade base metal mining stocks should give you added confidence in your investing decisions.
 The price of a commodity will affect the fundamentals of the company buying or selling that commodity.
 If there is a change in these fundamentals there is a reasonable chance that the stock price of that company will be affected.